schmonz/junit-greencently/README.md

 Optimize your commit flow.
 Run your tests once and only once with When All Tests Were Green.

+## When not to use

+### No appreciable benefit if...

+- You don't have or want a pre-commit hook that runs the tests, and/or
+- Your complete test suite runs in microseconds (_nice!_), and/or
+- You commit 2-3 times per day and that's totally fine

+### Bad tradeoff if...

+- In your context it somehow adds more risk than it mitigates, and/or
+- The behavior change you want to see first is something other than "smaller, more frequent commits", and/or
+- You were hoping to introduce something revolutionary, or at least challenging for people to adjust to

 ## How to use

 1. Add to your `build.gradle.kts`: